-With government support, the UK has radically adopted BIM strategy that has glorified the global image of UK designers, contractors, and other professionals.
-In April 2016, government mandated BIM Level 2 on all the public projects.
-UK’s construction industry is one of the most technologically advanced and digitized industry in the world.
-After the initiative taken by the government, reports have shown that 20 percent of the industry have adopted it successfully and have gained a 12% increase since 2017.
+With government support, the UK has radically adopted a BIM strategy that has glorified the global image of UK designers, contractors, and other professionals.
+In April 2016, government-mandated BIM Level 2 on all the public projects.
+UK’s construction industry is one of the most technologically advanced and digitized industries in the world.
+After the initiative taken by the government, reports have shown that 20 percent of the industry has adopted it successfully and has gained a 12% increase since 2017.

 Read more about it in detail from our blog: BIM Mandatory in UK High Rise Residential Projects: Implications for Builders & Designers

 BIM was initially utilized and successfully implemented in the 1990s all around the world.
 The United States were the pioneers to get their hands-on BIM development and adoption in the 1970s in the construction industry.
 BIM isn’t mandated across all the states yet, but it is expected to grow significantly.
 Wisconsin state implemented and made it mandatory to implement BIM for public projects if equal or above the total budget of $5 million.
 But it is only in the last three years the adoption of BIM has escalated.
 The implementation process of digitalizing the construction industry in the US has been slow, and it is because it is in the experimental form.
 Long term solutions and improvements are still under process.